Cycle space: Cycle bases

 A basis of a vector space is a minimal subset of the elements with the property that all other elements can be written as a linear combination of basis elements.
 Every basis of a finite-dimensional space has the same number of elements, which equals the dimension of the space.
 In the case of the cycle space, a basis is a family of exactly $m-n+c$ Eulerian subgraphs, with the property that every Eulerian subgraph can be written as the symmetric difference of a family of basis elements.

 Existence

 By Veblen's theorem, every Eulerian subgraph of a given graph can be decomposed into simple cycles, subgraphs in which all vertices have degree zero or two and in which the degree-two vertices form a connected set.
 Therefore, it is always possible to find a basis in which the basis elements are themselves all simple cycles.
 Such a basis is called a cycle basis of the given graph.
-More strongly, it is always possible to find a basis in which the basis elements are induced cycles or even (in a 3-vertex-connected graph) induced cycles whose removal does not separate the remaining graph.
+More strongly, it is always possible to find a basis in which the basis elements are induced cycles or even (in a 3-vertex-connected graph) non-separating induced cycles.